Ozaki Group

 Research Subjects

-- Development of efficient methods and algorithms for first-principles electronic structure calculations
+- Development of efficient and accurate methods for first-principles electronic structure calculations

 - Development of the OpenMX software package